Shayatin: Etymology and history

 "Vereinfacht lässt sich festhalten, dass Satane und Iblis in Berichten mit jüdischem Hintergrund auftreten.
 Darstellungen, deren Akteure als jinn bezeichnet werden, sind in der Regel außerhalb der jüdischen-christlichen Überlieferung zu verorten.")

 In the Qur’an, the existence of the shayāṭīn, like that of jinn, is taken for granted.
 While the jinn are autonomous spirits of pre-Islamic Arabian beliefs, the shayāṭīn are primarily adversaries of the believers („satans“).
 The origin and theological purpose of the shayāṭīn is then explained through the figure of al-šayṭān (the Devil).
-Through analysis of textual criticism, Karl-Friedrich Pohlmann argues that the Quranic figure of the primary Devil was a later redaction in order to offer a theological explanation for the opposition towards Islam told through the concept of satans and a respond to discussions regarding the origin of evil and (unde malum?).
+Through analysis of textual criticism, Karl-Friedrich Pohlmann argues that the Quranic figure of the primary Devil was a later redaction in order to offer a theological explanation for the opposition towards Islam told through the concept of satans and a respond to discussions regarding the origin of evil (unde malum?).

 The narratives about the primary devil reveal strong parallelism to Judeo-Christian traditions, particularly Vitae Adam et Eva which may have served as a foundation of theological speculations.
 The Devil embodies the characteristics of the lesser devils.
 Muslim authors‘s iteration of the story reveals that, although the Devil had been dismissed by God, even after his fall, the Devil cannot operate independently from God.
 This might have been a direct reaction to implied deficiencies in God’s omnipotence in the Christian apocrypha.

 The shayāṭīn are thus an embodiment of opposition and hostility, imagined to be still operating and initiated only by the power of an omnipotent God.
 Only a few Muslim denominations, such as the Mu’tazilah, favored the independence of shayāṭīn over God‘s omnipotence for upholding God‘s justice.